nitrictech/docs/docs/reference/nodejs/v0/topic/topic-subscribe.md

 ---
 title: Node.js - topic.subscribe()
-description: Subscribe a handler to a topic and receive new events for processing.
+description: Reference for Nitric's Node.js library - Subscribe a handler to a topic and receive new events for processing.
 ---

 Subscribe a handler to a topic and receive new events for processing.